 UPDATE: Baby from stolen SUV in Bradley Co. found

-Cleveland police confirm the one-year-old who was in a stolen SUV has been found.
+Cleveland police confirm the one-year-old who was in a stolen SUV has been found and is safe.

 Can't find what you're looking for?